emsa16/chat-server/README.md

 ### Authentication
 It is possible to add an optional authentication module which checks during connection attempts if the user's token is valid.
-It is done during the startup phase of the chat server (see section **Running the server** above).
+It is done during the startup phase of the chat server (see [Running the server](#running-the-server) above).

 To be compatible with this chat module, the auth module has to be a token-based authentication system, needs to have an asynchronous function called `checkTokenDirect(token)` that returns an object containing a `status` key indicating authentication status, and tokens must be sent as a URL parameter named token, i.e. `?token=TOKEN`.